gigamaster/ui-theme-doc/docs/utilities/color.md

 ---

-All the colors used in UI Theme Doc (Just the Docs) have been systematized into a series of variables that have been extended to both font color and background color utility classes.
+All the colors used in Just the Docs have been systematized into a series of variables that have been extended to both font color and background color utility classes.

 ## Light Greys